 Assessments, like any hiring mechanism, aren’t perfect every time.

 They are proven to be more precise than resume-reviewing and interviewing alone, but good assessments still get it wrong sometimes.

 Consider entrance exams like the SAT or ACT.
-Schools like Harvard and Stanford tend to take only the highest scoring students, but even a portion of those students end up dropping out of college.
+Schools like Harvard and Stanford tend to take only the highest scoring students, but even a portion of those students end up dropping out of college for academic reasons.

 This is why most colleges now use these tests as a supplement to screen students when they have a high volume of applications, and use tools such as essays and interviews to choose their top candidates.

 Scientific research promotes evaluating all applicants as soon as they initially apply rather than assessing finalists.